nwupkc/Divvy/Divvy.md

 The linear model has a root mean squared error(RMSE) of 2476.261.

-We might want to have an interaction term between day of the week and quarter variables as we have confirmed above that the usage differ by weekdays for different quarters.
+We might want to have an interaction term between day of the week and quarter variables, as we have confirmed above that the usage differs by weekdays for different quarters.

 ```r